DrTimothyAldenDavis/SuiteSparse/README.md

                         is treated as if it always false, since the mongoose program is built with the static library.

-    NPARTITION:         if true, SuiteSparse_metis will not be compiled or used.
+    NPARTITION:         if true, CHOLMOD/SuiteSparse_metis will not be compiled or used in CHOLMOD.
 Default: false

     SUITESPARSE_CUDA_ARCHITECTURES:  a string, such as "all" or "35;50;75;80" that lists the CUDA architectures to use